 1. I want my sons to have a spiritual relationship and that is my privilege to do.

-2. My sons can focus on their own education, which is their responsibility and not be responsible for other kids in the classes which are their parents’ responsibility.
+2. My sons can focus on their own education, which is their responsibility and to not be responsible for other kids in public school which are their parents’ responsibility.

 3. I realized soon after homeschooling that my son is not the only gifted and talented kid.
 Plenty of gifted children exist in the homeschool world and their interests can be fed in a way that is good for them without giving up their childhood.